International Triple Helix Institute (ITHI)

 Branca is a professor and researcher in production engineering; entrepreneurship, S&T management; technological innovation; public policies on S&T; technology transfer and entrepreneurial university.

-She has experience in the area of Production Engineering, with emphasis on technological innovation and industrial organization, working mainly in the following subjects: three-way propeller, S & T & I management, entrepreneurship university, local development, entrepreneurship, technology, technological innovation, research, planning and development innovative products in micro, small and medium enterprises, academic management and S & T & I public policies.
+Branca has experience in the area of Production Engineering, with emphasis on technological innovation and industrial organization, working mainly in the following subjects: three-way propeller, Science & Technology & Innovation management, entrepreneurship university, local development, entrepreneurship, technology, technological innovation, research, planning and development innovative products in micro, small and medium enterprises, academic management and Science & Technology & Innovation public policies.

 Karla Liboreiro, Ph.D.
 (USA~Brazil)